Spectral gap of scl in graphs of groups and $3$-manifolds: Scl of hyperbolic elements

+The following Theorem \ref{thm:letter quasimorphisms}, producing a quasimorphism out of a letter-quasimorphism, is a key result of \cite{Heuer} stated in slightly greater generality.
+In the original statement $w_l$ and $w_r$ are required to be the identity element, but the same proof works for the more general statement.
+A more direct and completely different argument can be found in the old version of the current paper \cite{CH:sclgapgog_old}, which will now appear in a separate companion paper. \begin{thm}[ {\cite[Theorem 4.7]{Heuer}}] Let $\Phi \col G \to \Acl$ be a letter-quasimorphism and let $g_0 \in G$ be an element such that there are $K>0$ and $w_l,w,w_r \in \Acl$ with $\Phi(g_0^n) = w_l w^{n-K} w_r$ for all $n \geq K$, where $w\notin\{ id,\att,\btt\}$.
+Then there is a homogeneous quasimorphism $\phi \col G \to \R$ such that $\phi(g) \geq 1$ and $D(\phi) \leq 1$.
+In particular, $\scl_G(g_0) \geq 1/2$. \end{thm}

-We first recall the construction in the case of amalgamated free products.
+We first sketch the construction of the desired letter-quasimorphism in the case of amalgamated free products from \cite{Heuer}.
 Let $G = A \star_C B$ be an amalgamated free product of $A$ and $B$ over the subgroup $C$ and suppose that $C\le A$ (resp. $C \le B$) is left relatively convex with order $\prec_A$ (resp. $\prec_B$).
 Define a function $\sign_A$ on $A$ by setting

 and define $\sign_B$ analogously.
-Every element $g \in G$ either lies in $C$ or may be written as a unique product
+Every element $g \in G$ either lies in $C$ or may be written as a product

 where possibly $a_0$ and $b_n$ are the identity and all other $a_i \in A \setminus C$ and $b_i \in B \setminus C$.

 Then we define a map $\Phi \col G \to \Acl$ as follows: If $g \in C$ set $\Phi(g)=e$.
 If $g = a_0 b_0 \cdots a_n b_n$ set